prasanna-2001/SF-SOLID-Principles/README.md

 Defined a common interface that acts as a contract.
 Created separate implementation classes, each handling a specific concern.
 Built a service class with a map that identifies which implementation to call using the interface.
-Finally, used the service class from the controller, keeping it lean and focused on orchestration only.
+Finally, used the service class from the controller class, keeping it lean and focused on orchestration only.

 ✅ Result: Code that’s easier to read, test, and extend — whether I need to onboard new logic or update existing ones for specific actors.